-- Entry to the MPhil degree programme requires a First or Upper Second Class BSc (Honours) degree in the Life Sciences. - Candidates having a Lower Second Class Honours BSc degree may be considered for acceptance into an MPhil programme on special recommendation by the Department. - Applications for transfer to a PhD programme from MPhil are encouraged where students display exceptional promise.
+- Acceptance by an academic supervisor.
+Potential candidates are encouraged to consult with a supervisor from the Department before submitting their research proposal. - Entry to the MPhil degree programme requires a First or Upper Second Class BSc (Honours) degree in the Life Sciences. - Candidates having a Lower Second-Class Honours BSc degree may be considered for acceptance into an MPhil programme on special recommendation by the Department. - Entry to the PhD programme requires an MPhil degree or a MSc degree with project component $\geq 25\%$, in a relevant discipline. - An application for transfer to a PhD programme from an MPhil is encouraged where the student displays exceptional promise.

-Biodiversity and conservation, Biotechnology, Coastal Zone Management, Coral reef ecology, Entomology, Pest Management, Fish Biology, Freshwater Ecology Fisheries and Aquaculture, Forest Ecology, Horticulture, Marine Ecology, Molecular Biology, Parasitology, Animal Physiology, Plant Breeding, Plant Pathology, Plant Physiology, Terrestrial and Aquatic Ecology, Tissue culture and Virology.
+Biodiversity and conservation, Biotechnology, Coastal Zone Management, Coral reef ecology, Entomology, Pest Management, Fish Biology, Freshwater Ecology Fisheries and Aquaculture, Forest Ecology, Horticulture, Marine Ecology, Molecular Biology, Parasitology, Animal Physiology, Plant Breeding, Plant

+Pathology, Plant Physiology, Terrestrial and Aquatic Ecology, Tissue culture and Virology.